codelingo/docs/docs/concepts/tenets.md

       name: “String”
 ```

-The exclude operator in the above query can be read as excluding all methods with the name string.
-Arbitrarily many facts, properties, and operators can be added as children of the exclude operator to further specify the pattern to be excluded.
+The exclude operator in the above query can be read as excluding all methods with the name string - the `method` fact and `name` property combine to form a more complex pattern to be excluded.
+In the same way, arbitrarily many facts, properties, and operators can be added as children of the exclude operator to further specify the pattern to be excluded.

 Excluding a fact does not affect its siblings.
 The following query finds all String methods that use an if statement, but don’t use a foreach statement: